graphql-nexus/nexus/docs/type-generation.md

 ## Overview

-GraphQLiteral was designed with TypeScript in mind.
+GraphQL Nexus was designed with TypeScript in mind.
 In order to fully typecheck our GraphQL objects, we need to generate a number of types that combine the schema, any type or field configuration provided, and the GraphQL resolution algorithm to create as much type-safety as possible without any additional work importing and assigning types throughout the codebase.

 ## Backing Types